Responsive in Web Design and its Benefits

 Prioritizing Mobile-first Design: The Key to Responsive Web Design

-Using Flexible Grids and Images
+Using Flexible Grids and Images with HTML

 Another key component of effective responsive web design is using flexible grids and images.
 A flexible grid allows content to adjust seamlessly across different screen sizes, ensuring that everything stays properly aligned and easy to read no matter what device a user is using.